 Chicken and Salmon Skin

 Crispy bits of skin can hide an awful lot from your dog.
 Whether you are using what’s leftover from your own meal or you cook it on your own, you can wrap this kind of skin around your dog’s pills and hand it to him or her as a treat.
-This might not be the right fit for a dog who’s on a low-fat diet, but it is a good choice for those who tend to be picky about pills.
+This might not be the right fit if you’re trying to help your dog lose weight because of the high fat content with the skin included (1), but it is a good choice for those who tend to be picky about pills.

 Yes, treats can be a good way to get your dog to take a pill.
 The secret here is to find a good, soft treat that can be easily molded around your dog’s medication.
 You can think of this as kind of a DIY pill pocket, as it does basically the same thing as the more expensive option.